robasonite/site-damnit/content/posts/my-first-article.md

  - keywords
 ---

 Here is an example article.
-If you don't know how Commonmark or Markdown works, check [this page][md-help] for a guide.
+If you don't know how CommonMark or Markdown works, check [this page][md-help] for a guide.

 [md-help]: https://spec.commonmark.org/0.29/